TransVault/documentation/onboard/howto.md

 **SSL** - Select Yes/No depending on whether SSL is required

-**SMTP Server** - The name of the SMTP server the emails are going to be sent variables
+**SMTP Server** - The name of the SMTP server the emails are going to be sent via.

 **SMTP Port** - 25 or 465